Will-Griffiths-Ireland/Journee/README.md

 * Update the DATABASE dictionary in settings.py to point to your HOST/NAME/USER
 * Setup an account on http://www.Cloudinary.com
 * Create an env.py in your projects root and add it the .gitignore file,then add the below code with these settings
-* Update the secret key with a random string of your choosing, and update the elephantsql DB_PASSWORD with yor own, finally put your own cloudinary connection url in
+* Update the secret key with a random string of your choosing, and update the elephantsql DB_PASSWORD with your own, finally put your own cloudinary connection url in
 >import os
 >os.environ['SECRET_KEY'] = '--UNIQUE SECRET KEY--'
 >os.environ['DEV'] = 'True'